Joey Taylor: Welling United

-Having come through the academy of Welling United, becoming their first graduate of their academy to progess to the first team, Taylor made his debut for the club on 25 November 2014, starting in a 1–0 victory away to Braintree Town.
+Having come through the academy of Welling United, becoming their first graduate of their academy to progress to the first team, Taylor made his debut for the club on 25 November 2014, starting in a 1–0 victory away to Braintree Town.
 He agreed a one-year deal with Welling United in summer 2015.
 He joined Leatherhead on a one-month loan in September 2015.
 He was retained at Welling following the expiry of his contract at the end of the season, with Welling having been relegated to the National League South.

 In August 2016, Taylor joined Burgess Hill Town on loan.
 He had spells on loan at VCD Athletic and East Grinstead Town later on that season.

 Burgess Hill Town and Whyteleafe

 In summer 2017, he returned to Burgess Hill Town on a permanent deal.
 Taylor scored once in 39 appearances for Burgess Hill Town.
 He joined Whyteleafe in April 2018.
 He scored once in 6 appearances for Whyteleafe.